 Harvesting Onions and Potatoes

-Cure firm, blemish-free onion bulbs you plan to store for later use.
-Braid the tops and hang them to dry.
-Or spread the onions on a screen in a warm dry place.
+Cure firm, blemish-free onion bulbs you plan to store.
+Spread them over the soil surface or on a screen in a warm dry place.
 Allow them to cure for a week or two before storing in a cool, dry location.